hernanullon/ClimaticHealthy/README.md

 their projection in a warming world, Journal of Geophysical Research: Atmospheres, 119 (2014), pp. 12,500–12,512.

-[4] I. P. O. C. CHANGE, Climate change 2001 ipcc third assessment report, Intergovernamental Panel on Climate Change Geneva, IPCC Secretariat, (2001).
+[3] I. P. O. C. CHANGE, Climate change 2001 ipcc third assessment report, Intergovernamental Panel on Climate Change Geneva, IPCC Secretariat, (2001).

-[5] W. H. ORGANIZATION, ed., Climate Change and Human Health - Risks and Responses, Genève, 2004.
-OCLC: 254297040.

-[6] J. A. OROSA, M. COSTA, RODRÍGUEZ-FERNÁNDEZ, AND G. ROSHAN, Effect of climate change on outdoor thermal comfort in humid climates, Journal of Environmental Health Science and Engineering, 12 (2014), p.
+[4] J. A. OROSA, M. COSTA, RODRÍGUEZ-FERNÁNDEZ, AND G. ROSHAN, Effect of climate change on outdoor thermal comfort in humid climates, Journal of Environmental Health Science and Engineering, 12 (2014), p.
 46

-[7] I. P. O. C. CHANGE, Climate change 2001 ipcc third assessment report, Intergovernamental Panel on Climate Change Geneva, IPCC Secretariat, (2001).

-[8] U. FAYYAD, G. PIATETSKY-SHAPIRO, AND P. SMYTH, From data mining to knowledge discovery in databases, AI magazine, 17 (1996), pp. 37–37.
+[5] U. FAYYAD, G. PIATETSKY-SHAPIRO, AND P. SMYTH, From data mining to knowledge discovery in databases, AI magazine, 17 (1996), pp. 37–37.

-[9] Ueda  Hideki Lucas  Projeto Clima e saúde : Análise de dados climáticos
+[6] Ueda  Hideki Lucas  Projeto Clima e saúde : Análise de dados climáticos

+[7] M. G. LAWRENCE, The Relationship between Relative Humidity and the Dewpoint Temperature in Moist
+Air: A Simple Conversion and Applications, Bulletin of the American Meteorological Society, 86 (2005), pp. 225–234.